GLOBAL VISION BIBLE CHURCH TIMELINE

 From the founding of Global Vision Bible Church, Greg Locke has served as Lead Pastor.
 For a time, Jarrod Almond served as Executive Pastor, but he was dismissed from his position around 2018 (Dunn 2018).
 Through the history of the church, therefore, Locke has largely administered the church without the participation of elders, deacons, or formal congregational input.
 His wives both have served as administrative assistants.

-The church building, which is located in the small community of Mt.
-Juliet is rather modest in size.
+The church building, which is located in Mt.
+Juliet, which has a population of about 40,000.
 [Image at right] Through its history it has grown to several hundred, primarily through adding services within the existing facility (Humbles 2016).
-The church has explored the purchase of additional land for church expansion.
+The church has purchased additional land for church expansion.
 The church also accepts what it refers to as “internet members” who participate in the church through the internet (Dunn 2019).
 Indeed, Locke’s public prominence is primarily the product of his substantial internet presence.
-He reportedly has 2,200,000 Facebook followers, 195,000 followers on Instagram, and 102,700 followers on Twitter (VoleNath 2021).
+In 2021, he reportedly had 2,200,000 Facebook followers, 195,000 followers on Instagram, and 102,700 followers on Twitter (VoleNath 2021).
 He also has videos posted on YouTube and a podcast (On Point).
+The following year Locke claimed 4,000,000 followers across his media platforms and a weekly church attendance of over 1,000 (Gowen 2022).
 Locke acknowledges that he has lost church members as a result of his controversial social and political positions but vigorously asserts his commitment to the course he has charted

 Locke has staked out a strongly conservative position on a variety of contemporary religious and political issues and has used his internet presence to give voice to those positions.
 The result has been that he has attracted both support and opposition from a variety of religious and secular groups.
 His marital situation, his opposition to vaccination for Covid-19, and his rejection of LGBT rights have been major flash points (Duke 2021).